LREN-CHUV/data-tracking/README.rst

     * param boost: (optional) When enabled, we consider that all the files from a same folder share the same meta-data.
     When enabled, the processing is (about 2 times) faster.
 This option is enabled by default.
     * param db_url: (optional) Database URL.
 If not defined, it looks for an Airflow configuration file.
+    * param sid_by_patient: Rarely, a data set might use study IDs which are unique by patient (not for the whole study).
+    E.g.: LREN data.
+In such a case, you have to enable this flag.
+This will use PatientID + StudyID as a session ID.
     * return: return processing step ID.

 Build